ShiraAnaki130/OOP_ex2/README.md

 :heavy_exclamation_mark: The arena of those given game's scenarios is a connected directional weighted graph, but the game's program fits to diconnected graph arena as well.

-:link: **In order to use the project's codes** you need to write the following commend on you Command Prompt:

-(you new folder’s address) git clone  https://github.com/ShiraAnaki130/OOP_ex2.git.

 :lock: Please don't make any change on the codes without our permission.